Parking Structure Profile's

 Structure

-CRS mechanically removed delaminated concrete overlay from the upper deck of the parking structure.
+CRS mechanically removed the delaminated concrete overlay from the upper deck the parking structure.
 Rebar was drilled and pinned into the precast tees to help control excessive movement.
 New expansion joints were then installed.
-If you would like to learn more about this project click the link here:
+If you would like to learn more about this project, click the link here:

 UVRMC West Parking

-New expansion joints were installed to replace existing, worn joints.
+New expansion joints were installed to replace the existing, worn joints.
 Imperfections in the concrete surface were repaired using concrete mortar.
-If you would like to learn more about this project click the link here:
+If you would like to learn more about this project, click the link here:

 Walker Center Parking Structure

-The structure’s traffic coating was losing the non-slip finish on the lower-level ramps.
-If you would like to learn more about this project click the link here:
+The structure’s traffic coating was losing its non-slip finish on the lower-level ramps.
+If you would like to learn more about this project, click the link:

 One Utah Parking Ramp

-The ramp walls had problems with deteriorating concrete around the imbedded guardrails.
-If you would like to learn more about this project click the link here:
+The ramp walls had issues with deteriorating concrete around the embedded guardrails.
+If you would like to learn more about this project, click the link here:

 222 South Main Parking